eonu/arx/CONTRIBUTING.md

 - `docs`: Changes to any documentation configuration (`.yardopts`), or `README.md`, `CONTRIBUTING.md`, `CHANGELOG.md`.

 Continuous integration (Travis CI) builds must pass in order for your pull request to be merged.

+## License

+By contributing, you agree that your contributions will be licensed under the same [MIT License](/LICENSE) that covers this repository.